 Deruta

 Perched on a hilltop in the heart of Umbria, Deruta is a jewel of central Italy, renowned for its centuries-old tradition of majolica ceramics and its deep ties to artisanal culture.
 Dating back to Etruscan times and flourishing in the Middle Ages, Deruta became one of Italy’s most important centers for hand-painted ceramics during the Renaissance—its signature designs still adorn tiles, platters, and church façades throughout the region.
 But Deruta’s beauty doesn’t end with its artistry.
 Surrounded by olive groves, vineyards, and forested hills, it offers a peaceful retreat where the rhythm of life is still measured by the seasons and the kitchen clock.
-Whether you’re exploring the richly frescoed churches or browsing a family-run ceramic workshop, Deruta invites you to step into a world where history, art, and cucina rustica come together in perfect harmony.
+Whether you’re exploring the richly frescoed churches or browsing a family-owned ceramic workshop, Deruta invites you to step into a world where history, art, and cucina rustica, home cooking, unite in perfect harmony.

 Umbrian Vineyard and Cantina

-Nestled in the rolling hills of Umbria, this award-winning winery offers an in-depth tour of the vineyards and cantina blending history, sustainability, and a deep respect for the land.
-Located in the heart of Umbria, the winery has been restored with the land now producing precious organic white, rose and red wine.
-Walk through the vineyards and discover the cantina which sits on a scenic ridge, offering panoramic views of olive groves, woodlands, and meticulously tended vineyards that reflect the rich agricultural heritage of the region.
+Nestled in the rolling hills of Umbria, this award-winning winery offers an in-depth tour of the vineyards and cantina, blending history, sustainability, and a deep respect for the land.
+Located in the heart of Umbria, the winery has been restored and is producing precious organic white, rose and red wine.
+Walk through the vineyards and discover the cantina set on a scenic ridge, offering panoramic views of olive groves, woodlands, and meticulously tended vineyards that reflect the rich agricultural heritage of the region.

-The vineyards are organically cultivated focusing on indigenous grape varieties including Sangiovese, Trebbiano Spoletino, and Grechetto.
-The winery practices low-intervention winemaking meaning that the grapes and production follow a natural process without excessive intervention and no chemicals nor additives.
-This natural process allows the character of the grape varieties to show their color and taste in every bottle.
+The vineyards are organically cultivated, focusing on indigenous grape varieties including Sangiovese, Trebbiano Spoletino, and Grechetto.
+The winery practices low-intervention winemaking, meaning that the grapes and production follow a natural process without excessive intervention and without chemicals.
+The natural process allows the character of the grape varieties to show their color and taste in every bottle.
 Their wines are known for their elegance and balance, with a particular emphasis on freshness and aromatic complexity.
-Experience this Umbrian wine culture, complete with tastings, estate tour, lunch and an olive oil tasting in the rhythms of nature.
+Experience this Umbrian wine culture, including a visit to the cantina with wine tastings, lunch, and an olive oil tasting.

 Itinerary ~ 7 Days, 6 Nights